Raquel Alessi

-Raquel Nazzarena Alessi (born March 7, 1983) is an American former actress and model who starred on the FOX series Standoff She portrays the title character in the 2009 film Miss March, alongside Zach Cregger and Trevor Moore from the comedy troupe The Whitest Kids U' Know.
+Raquel Nazzarena Alessi (born March 7, 1983) is an American retired actress and model who starred on the FOX series Standoff.
+She portrays the title character in the 2009 film Miss March, alongside Zach Cregger and Trevor Moore from the comedy troupe The Whitest Kids U' Know.

 Life and career

 Alessi was born in Los Angeles, California.
 She attended Marymount High School in Los Angeles, and later moved on to develop her acting talents at New York University, where she studied theater performance.
 While at the college she appeared in several plays including King Lear and Uncle Vanya.
 After attending college, Alessi landed a small role in Carlito's Way: Rise to Power.

 In 2007, she was cast in a featured role in the Marvel Comic's superhero film Ghost Rider.
 Alessi was cast as the younger version of the character Roxanne Simpson, which would be played later in the movie by Eva Mendes.
 She is widely recognized for her role as Lia Mathers in the FOX television show Standoff.
 She was also named to Maxim's Hot 100 where she was voted #88 in 2007.